morganthomas/winning-arguments/winning-arguments.md

 **Horwichian minimalism.** The T-schema is an axiomatic definition of "true."

+I do not claim that my formulation of Horwichian minimalism is the same in spirit as Paul Horwich's view, or the understandings of other philosophers who have endorsed Horwichian minimalism.
+Nonetheless, I will henceforth use the phrase "Horwichian minimalism" to mean the view that the T-schema is an axiomatic definition of "true."

+I myself believe Horwichian minimalism.
+It is a very modest view.
+All it claims is that the T-schema defines a meaning for "true."
+It doesn't claim this is the only possible meaning for "true."

-The notion of axiomatic definition is inspired by Bob Hale and Crispin Wright's concept of an [implicit definition](http://www.st-andrews.ac.uk/arche/old/pages/papers/Implicit%20Definition%20and%20the%20A%20Priori.pdf).
+The notion of axiomatic definition is a small variation on Bob Hale and Crispin Wright's concept of an [implicit definition](http://www.st-andrews.ac.uk/arche/old/pages/papers/Implicit%20Definition%20and%20the%20A%20Priori.pdf).
 The concept of implicit definitions is explaining in the opening paragraph to the linked paper:

 >  An explicit definition aims to supply a semantically equivalent expression of the same syntactic type as its definiendum.
 Implicit definition, taken as the complement of